_

 "How long?"
 Harry raised an eyebrow.

-"She told me a few days ago, but today it happened," Tom dreamily smiled.
+"She told me a few days ago, but today we're an item," Tom dreamily smiled.
 Harry rolled his eyes.
 "The way she was treating me was only cos she liked me, and didn't know what to do about it."

 "So you're trying to say that everytime a girl rejects you in the most violent way, it means they like you," Harry muttered.
 "You must have more female admirers than I thought."